-To best protect moisture and tenderness when dry-cooking our beef (grill, roast, broil, pan fry), use the minimally essential cooking times and temperatures to achieve the desired degree of doneness.
+To best protect moisture and tenderness, use the minimally essential cooking times and temperatures to achieve the desired degree of doneness.

-To avoid over-cooking our grass-fed tenderloin, reduce a regular tenderloin recipe's recommended temperature by 50 degrees.
+To avoid over-cooking patties made from our grass-fed ground beef, reduce a regular burger recipe’s recommended temperature by 50 degrees.
 The cooking time will remain the same or slightly shorter, even at the lower temperature.

-Bring your steaks to room temperature before cooking, and always pre-heat your oven, pan or grill.
+Bring your patties to room temperature before cooking, and always pre-heat your oven, pan or grill.

 Use a thermometer to test for doneness.
-Since grass fed beef cooks more quickly, your beef can go from perfect to over-cooked in less than a minute.
+Since grass fed beef cooks more quickly, it can go from perfect to over-cooked in less than a minute.

 ShippingFrozen foods are packed with dry ice